tatephughes/Adaptive-MCMC-in-Scala-and-JAX/readme.md

 >
 > The computation took 3.7597200870513916 seconds

-Obviously, the numbers are different since the target variance is different, but this ran over twice as fast.
+Obviously, the numbers are different since the target variance is different, but this ran over twice as fast

 ![img](./Figures/adaptive_trace_jax.png)

-<a id="orgbe032b7"></a>
+<a id="org2e3e2b5"></a>

 ## Very high dimensions